 Come together to celebrate music’s power to inspire, as we play our part in a United Nations project to support a sustainable environment and a better world for millions of people.

 In June, the MSO will participate in an international project to raise awareness and inspire our city to take a stance on climate change.
 And there is nothing more evocative of the beauty and fragility of the natural world, than Beethoven’s Symphony No. 6, affectionately known as the Pastoral.

 For Beethoven, nature was a place of relaxation, solitude and inspiration.
 Today, nature is under threat and humankind is on a course to damage our environment beyond repair.
 Beethoven’s Sixth Symphony musically depicts the harmonious unity between mankind and nature this special project seeks to champion worldwide.

-Armenian star cellist, Narek Hakhnazaryan will join Ashkenazy and the MSO to perform Alexander Gluznov’s Chant du ménestrel for Cello and Orchestra and Tchaikovsky’s Variations on a Rococo Theme.
+Armenian star cellist, Narek Hakhnazaryan will join the MSO to perform Alexander Gluznov’s Chant du ménestrel for Cello and Orchestra and Tchaikovsky’s Variations on a Rococo Theme.
 Hakhnazaryan’s interpretation of the Variations has been heralded as having “spectacular technical prowess that made even the most elaborate of the variations seem effortless”.